tmorin/homecloud-ansible/README.md

 ## Overview

-The Ansible collection provides the following building blocks:
+The Ansible collection provides the following features:

 - a `Kubernetes` cluster
-- a support of high availability handled by `Keepalived`
 - a modern reverse proxy for UDP, TCP and HTTP handled by `Traefik`
 - a distributed block storage system handled by `Longhorn`
+- the native Kubernetes dashboard
+- a support of high availability handled by `Keepalived`
 - a decentralized solution to synchronize files between local/remote nodes, `dnas`, powered with `Syncthing`, `NFS` and `Samba`

-The collection provides also ready-to-use services:

-- `Kubernetes Dashboard` : the built-in Kubernetes Dashboard.
-- `Nextcloud` : a platform providing the benefits of online collaboration without the compliance and security risks.
-- `Calibreweb` :  a web app providing a clean interface for browsing, reading and downloading eBooks using an existing Calibre database.

 Additionally, Armbian images can be created for each host of the inventory.